 Ok.
 One of two things needs to happen.
 Either school ends asap…or the temperature reaches 85 degrees every day moving forward.

 Because, you guys.
 I just cannot buy Trevor any more pants!

 Honestly, I’m shocked we lasted this long.
 But, he officially has holes on both knees, for all pairs.
 There’s no way I’m buying new pants with seven weeks left.
 Nope.

 It’s hot.
-It’s cold.
-It’s hot.
-It’s windy… ah, spring.
+Then cold.
+Hot again.
+Then windy… ah, spring.
 I love ya.
 But I kind of hate you, too.
 Don’t you know I’ve got dresser drawers to swap out?

 I made these sloppy joes the other night when it was chilly and windy.
 They were super easy and quick.
 And check it out! >> I actually used the recommended green bell peppers, which you know I hate.
 But I sort of loved them.
 EEP!